Language Models Are Greedy Reasoners: A Systematic Formal Analysis of Chain-of-Thought

 \section{\dataset: A synthetic dataset for logical reasoning}

 We create a new dataset, called \dataset{} for \textbf{Pr}oof and \textbf{Onto}logy-Generated \textbf{Q}uestion-\textbf{A}nswering, where each question is generated from a symbolic ontology and proof to facilitate formal analysis of the predicted CoT.
 To focus the scope of our exploration, and to limit the complexity of the generated questions to those within reach of current LLMs, we only consider questions that are answerable using repeated applications of the modus ponens deduction rule.
-More formally, \emph{modus ponens} is a simple deduction rule where given the premises $\forall x(f(x) \to g(x))$ and $f(a)$ , we conclude $g(a)$ (e.g., given ``All cats are carnivores'' and ``Fae is a cat,'' we conclude ``Fae is a carnivore;'' see figure \ref{fig:restricted_proof_calculus} in the Appendix).\footnote{Note that in natural deduction, this rule is actually a composition of two deduction steps: given $\forall x(f(x) \to g(x))$, we use universal elimination to conclude $f(a) \to g(a)$, and given $f(a)$, we use implication elimination to conclude $g(a)$.} This rule can easily be chained together to construct proofs with a controllable number of steps.
+More formally, \emph{modus ponens} is a simple deduction rule where given the premises $\forall x(f(x) \to g(x))$ and $f(a)$ , we conclude $g(a)$ (e.g., given ``All cats are carnivores'' and ``Fae is a cat,'' we conclude ``Fae is a carnivore;'' see figure \ref{fig:restricted_proof_calculus} in the appendix).\footnote{In natural deduction, this rule is actually a composition of two steps: given $\forall x(f(x) \to g(x))$, use universal elimination to conclude $f(a) \to g(a)$, and given $f(a)$, use implication elimination to conclude $g(a)$.} This rule can be easily chained together to construct proofs with controllable size.

 We generate CoT examples consisting of: the context, query, CoT, and label, where the \emph{context} is a short paragraph containing information relevant to answer the \emph{query} (see figure \ref{fig:example_question} for an example).
 Each example is translated from a proof and ontology such that the inverse process is simple: the sentences in an example can be easily and uniquely parsed into symbolic logical forms amenable to formal analysis.
 More specifically, as shown in figure \ref{fig:example_generation}, we: (1) first generate an ontology from a set of concepts, (2) generate a proof by traversing the ontology, (3) translate the ontology into the natural language context, and (4) translate the proof into the query, CoT, and label by mapping logical forms to natural language sentences.
 We describe each step in further detail below.